 Scott has been recognized by the American Academy of Experts in Traumatic Stress as a Fellow – the highest status in the academy.
 He is also Board-Certified as a Diplomate in Clinical Social Work.
 He is also a Diplomate and Executive Council member of the American Society of Group Psychotherapy & Psychodrama and a board member of the International Society of Experiential Professionals.
-He is an internationally certified trainer with Therapeutic Spiral International and teaches as an adjunct professor at Bryn Mawr College’s master’s in social work program.
+Scott co-chairs the ASGPP Research Committee, Professional Liaison Committee, and is a founding member of the new Sociatry & Social Justice Committee.
+He is an internationally certified trainer with Therapeutic Spiral International and teaches as an adjunct professor at Bryn Mawr College and New Mexico State University’s master’s in social work programs.
 Scott is also certified through the International Society of Experiential Professionals as an experiential therapist, trainer, and supervisor (CET III; ACT; AES).

 He holds the role of Director of Experiential Trauma Services at Mirmont Treatment Center serving a variety of populations including young adults and emergency responders (veterans, police, fire, etc..) in both individual therapy and group sessions.
 He played an instrumental role in the development of Mirmont’s trauma and experiential programming.